Magical things are known to happen in the mystical bamboo forests of Thailand. Thyrsocalamus liang is one perfect example.

 Taxonomy of Thyrsocalamus liang

 Despite the best efforts of humans to control and categorize plants and animals, nature always finds a way of bending the rules.
-Members of different species aren’t supposed to breed, certainly not to produce any fertile offspring.
+Species from different genera are not ordinarily expected to hybridize successfully, especially not to produce any fertile offspring.
 But once in a while, these frisky organisms are able to break with convention.

 And so we end up with new hybrids and new species.
 But once in a great while, two species that don’t even belong to the same genus will manage to intermingle.
 And that’s how we end up with intergeneric hybrids.

 Thyrsocalamus liang is a prime example of this phenomenon and one of a handful of natural, intergeneric bamboo hybrids.
-The scion of Dendrocalamus copelandii and Thysostachys siamensis, Liang has proven to be a very successful species in central Thailand.
+The descendant of Dendrocalamus copelandii and Thyrsostachys siamensis, Liang has proven to be a very successful species in central Thailand.
 It is successful both in the sense of its ability to proliferate and in its usefulness as a plant of economic importance.

 Economic importance of Thyrsocalamus liang